eguevara/JavaTraining/notes/enthuware.md

 * In no case can the control go beyond this statement in the for loop.
 Therefore,  rest of the statements in the for loop are unreachable and so the code will not compile.
 ---
 * continue can be used only inside a 'for', 'while' or 'do while' loop.
+---
+* while (false) { x=3; } is a compile-time error because the statement x=3;
+is not reachable; Similarly, for( int i = 0; false; i++) x = 3; is also a compile time error because x= 3 is unreachable.

+In if(false){ x=3; }, although the body of the condition is unreachable, this is not an error because the JLS explicitly defines this as an exception to the rule.
+It allows this construct to support optimizations through the conditional compilation.
+For example,  if(DEBUG){ System.out.println("beginning task 1"); }
+Here, the DEBUG variable can be set to false in the code while generating the production version of the class file, which will allow the compiler to optimize the code by removing the whole if statement entirely from the class file.
+* Cannot use an existing/predefined variable in the variable declaration part.
+* final is the only modifier (excluding annotations) that is allowed here.

 #Enthuware Methods
 * When the return type of the overridden method (i.e. the method in the base/super class) is a primitive, the return type of the overriding method (i.e. the method in the sub class) must match the return type of the overridden method.